 A feedback done thoughtfully, solicitously and with best of the objectives works as motivation boosting factor and results in increased productivity of the employees, and of the whole company.

 So, how can one make their feedback effective and constructive?
-Given below are some points that an employer can stick to if they are looking forward to give feedback to their employees.
+Given below are some points that an employer can stick to if they are looking forward to giving feedback to their employees.

 State the constructive purpose